adnanegrb/PlasticSense/README.md

 ![Model](https://img.shields.io/badge/Model-MobileNetV3--Small-blue)
 ![Framework](https://img.shields.io/badge/Framework-PyTorch-orange)

-PlasticSense is an AI-powered waste classification system developed at **Sorbonne Université**.
+PlasticSense is an AI-powered waste classification system developed at **Sorbonne Université** ( Fablab Laboratory ).
 An image of the waste is fed to a lightweight neural network that classifies it as **recyclable** or **non-recyclable** in real time.

 ## 📄 Full Technical Reports